manuGil/online-core/docs/source/intro-qgis.rst

 Task 7
    Now that you know a bit more about your course mates.
-Go to this `Discussion Board <https://canvas.utwente.nl/courses/6539/discussion_topics/63457>`_ and exchange more details on your interests and expectations in this course.
+Go to this `Discussion Board <https://canvas.utwente.nl/courses/6640/discussion_topics/63945>`_ and exchange more details on your interests and expectations in this course.

-.. sectionauthor:: Andre Mano Da Silva & Amy Corbin
+.. sectionauthor:: Andrá da Silva Mano, Amy Corbin & Manuel Garcia